 Please also refer to our visa advice on applying from inside the UK for specific guidance on making your application and email us if you have any questions

-There will be changes at UKVI borders as a result of COVID-19.
+There are many changes at UK borders as a result of COVID-19.
 Ensure that you are aware of them by checking what you need to do before you travel.
-Go Go to the UK Border Control website for more information.
+Go to the UK Border Control website for more information.

 Please contact us if you need any assistance with getting from the airport to your accommodation in London or have questions about travelling to the UK